aaarr21/comp490/README.md

 Create project goals and sub-tasks for each goal.
 Each sub task is given a name, status, whose is working on it, and an accompying attachment, if needed.
 These sub tasks can be moved around different goals depending on client needs.

-Admins, such as faculty admins or Company managers are able to modify and create permissions for either roles or speciifc people.
+Admins, such as faculty admins or Company managers, are able to modify and create permissions for either roles or speciifc people.

 These permissions include
 - Abilty to view certain goals or tasks